ToxicFrog/doom-mods/gzap/doc/gzdoom_newplayers.md

 - A [launcher](https://zdoom.org/wiki/Frontend) to organize your game files (including the AP mods and any other mods you want to play with)

-This guide assumes that you are using [ZDL](https://zdoom.org/wiki/ZDL) as your launcher, which is a simple and popular launcher -- either AceCorp Launcher on Windows, or QZDL on Linux.
+This guide assumes that you are using a [ZDL](https://zdoom.org/wiki/ZDL)-based launcher -- either AceCorp Launcher on Windows, or QZDL on Linux.
 Other launchers will also work, but the interface won't be the same as what's described here.

 ## Windows Installation